The Enchanted Drawing

 The Enchanted Drawing is a 1900 silent trick film directed by J. Stuart Blackton.
 It is best known for containing the first animated sequences recorded on standard picture film, which has led Blackton to be considered the father of American animation.
+This film was produced by Edison Manufacturing Company and shot in Vitagraph's rooftop studio in Brooklyn, New York.

 Contents

 The film shows a man drawing a cartoon face on an easel.
 He draws a bottle of wine and a glass, then takes them off the paper and has a drink.
 He then gives the cartoon face a drink of wine, and the face breaks into a broad smile.
 He then draws a hat on the face's head, removes it, and puts it on.
 Next a cigar appears in the face's mouth, and the man removes it to the face's unhappiness.
 He then places all of the objects back into the image, and the face's eyes and grin grow wider in appreciation.
+Blackton continued the playful illusion.
+Blackton draws a top hat and a cigar on the paper, lifts them, and watches the drawn figure react with emotion, displeasure when they are briefly removed and delighted when they return.
+These transformations highlight the magician type quality of Blackton's performance, combining drawing and live action in an early cinematic demonstration of this visual trickery.
+The Enchanted Drawing is not a fully animated film but, it does heavily rely on stop camera substitution, the camera stops, things are changed and or replaced, and then the film is resumed to create this illusion that drawn objects came alive.